 More than a few people have recognized the Fridge Logic in the behavior of the average Lawful Stupid character.
-After all, smiting someone merely because your magic radar told you he was evil seems more sociopathic than heroic to most.
-In order to avoid this however, some people take things too far to the other side; resulting in The Messiah taken to its illogical extreme.
+After all, smiting someone merely because your magic radar told you he was evil seems more sociopathic than heroic to many.
+Someone can be evil without being a threat; maybe they're just out shopping or playing a friendly game, or dream of ruling the world, but don't necessarily want to harm anyone, or are working on their good-impairement issues as a regular in the local Monsters Anonymous meetings.
+In order to avoid this, however, some people take things too far to the other side, resulting in All-Loving Hero taken to its illogical extreme.

-In short, the Stupid Good character is "good" to the point of being unable to comprehend that someone else might be bad.
-As such, she's a Friend to All Living Things, unliving things, and things that ought not live.
-In short: good, but in a bad way.
+The Stupid Good character is "good" to the point of being unable to comprehend that someone else might be bad.
+As such, they're a Friend to All Living Things, unliving things, and things that ought not live.
+In short, goodness without using any sense of proportion.

-This often extends to such utter pacifism that they refuse to kill, attack, or even defend themselves from anything.
-While most people would flee when faced with a foe which cannot be reasoned with, this person will attempt to talk down the enemy even as they're charging with swords drawn, howling for their heads.
-And while Actual Pacifist characters can make this work with their devotion to pacifism actually being challenged, Stupid Good characters bring the Holier Than Thou trope into play, finding their pacifism easy in even the most violent and desperate of situations.
+This often extends to such utter pacifism that they refuse to kill, attack or even defend themselves from anything.
+While most people would flee or fight back when faced with a foe which cannot be reasoned with, this person will attempt to talk down the enemy even as they're charging with swords drawn, howling for their heads, and if they do fight, they will make sure to get the guy healed afterwards.

 This is the kind of person who would attempt to convince the devil himself that his evil crusade is wrong and that he and his good counterpart should resolve their differences with a kind word and a handshake.
-It is difficult, if not impossible to reason with hardened criminals or terrorists of any sort (at least many of the times without a credible threat of force that this sort of personality would naturally be unwilling to provide), both in reality and in fantasy.
+It is difficult, if not impossible to reason with hardened criminals or terrorists of any sort (at least, in most cases, without a credible threat of force that this sort of personality would naturally be unwilling to provide), both in reality and in fantasy.
 It gets even more ridiculous when one tries negotiating with entities whose goals include the conquest/destruction/domination of the world, or pure manifestations of evil.
 Yet the Stupid Good character attempts to convert the villain to the side of good using The Power of Friendship anyway — cue everyone complaining when the predictable bloodbath ensues.

 If becoming good results in Stupid Good, see Hero Ball.